envoyproxy/gateway/docs/latest/design/local-envoy-gateway.md

 ## Non Goals

 * Support multiple ways to retrieve configuration while running locally.
-* Support multple ways to deploy the Envoy Proxy fleet locally on the host.
+* Support multiple ways to deploy the Envoy Proxy fleet locally on the host.

 ## API